 Each of the 10 questions is based upon one or more of the Core Principles.
 For example, one principle is portability--farmers should be able to move ag data from one platform and use it in another.
 Accordingly, question 4 asks: After I upload data to the Ag Tech Provider, will it be possible to retrieve my original complete dataset in an original or equivalent format?

 Participating companies must answer yes or no and provide an explanation.
 The final results are posted only at the Ag Data Transparent website so that farmers, agronomists, and other ag professionals can review.
 The results also include hyperlinks to the companies' ag data contracts, in case someone wants to more closely examine a particular answer.

 When a participating company changes or updates its ag data contracts, the company's answers must be updated as well if they want to continue to use the Ag Data Transparent seal.

 Many companies that collect ag data have not yet agreed to follow the ag data Core Principles.
-(Read: Few Big Ag Companies have yet to follow through on data transparency pledge).
-This should be step one.
+Participation is step one.
 Many have signed onto the Core Principles, but not achieved the Ag Data Transparent certification.
 This should be step two.

 Ask your ag tech provider to incorporate the Core Principles into their contracts with farmers.
 Ask your provider to become Ag Data Transparent.
-Congratulate those companies that have already taken these steps.
-And let me know who would you like to see join the list next.
+And congratulate those companies that have already taken these steps.